 Just before Hana...

 Below the state park are the Heritage Gardens.
 That park is free.
 If you're adventurous and have hiking shoes you don't mind getting wet, you can climb over rocks and even cross the stream to a sweet hiking trail.
 (The bridge to the trails has been closed for awhile due to storm damage).
 Bugspray is helpful if you hike on the other side because it's woody.
-There are often fresh water swimming holes and you'll see llittle waterfalls as well.
+There are often fresh water swimming holes along the river here too and you'll see llittle waterfalls as well.

-3) Ho'okipa and Paia Town - do these on the same day as they are close to one another.
+3) Ho'okipa - do this on the same day as Paia town as they are close to one another.
 Both are on the way to Hana but I would do Hana as a separate trip.

 Ho'okipa is just before the 9 mile marker outside of Paia town.
 The parking lot entrance is marked in the ocean side of the road.
 Park on top first (see Lookout info below).
 Then drive down to the beach to see the turtles.

 Ho'okipa Lookout is a parking lot on the edge of a cliff overlooking the water.
 It's on the North Shore (five minutes past Paia) and is a world-renowned surfing and wind-surfing destination.
 During the winter months, when the surf is higher, this is a great place to watch surfers.
 You can hike down to a rocky area near the water on the far side of the parking lot.